orbs-network/orbs-spec/behaviors/services/block-storage.md

 * Holds all blocks with ability to query efficiently by block height or block ID.
 * Able to store blocks out of order (upon sync lost) and verify the headers when receiving the missing blocks / block headers.
 * Able to return efficiently the last_commited_block - was verified (by validationing the headers hash chain) block height in sync in the database.
+* Able to efficiently fetch the headers, receipts and state diff independently.
 * Needs to be persistent.
-* When empty, initialized with the genesis block (empty block with no transactions, no previous block hash).
+* When empty, initialized with the genesis block.
 * Data is not sharded, all blocks are stored locally on all machines.
 * Recommended implementation: LevelDB
   * Fast key-value storage library written at Google.